GUIDE TO THE RIVER COE

-This leads very quickly to the biggest fall of all, a long steep slide into a rock-infested hole.
+This leads very quickly to the biggest fall of all, Back Door Man, a long steep slide into a rock-infested hole.
 It may be Grade 5, but as you barely need to put your paddle into the water, it's certainly at the easier end of the grade.
-Avoid the various river left routes on this fall, there are iron stakes and similar unwelcoming stuff stuck in the river bed at low water.
+The alternate left route can be far more pleasant in low water when the main route will probably break your boat.

 After the gorge, the best of the river has gone but there are a couple of grade 4 pool-drop rapids to keep you alert.
 The first of these falls becomes a constriction at low/medium levels.
 The second fall is a rocky, slanting drop into a rock wall on river right normally.
 This can deal out severe stopper beatings at certain levels!